 Shampoo and conditioners are products that we use everyday, if not multiple times per day.
 Finding a perfect combination that works well with your hair and doesn’t cost an arm and a leg could be quite challenging.
 More and more grocery stores are beginning to carry a wider selection of products to choose from.
 You may even find travel sizes to test out the product’s effectiveness before investing in a larger product.
 Here too, Skin Deep can be a vital resource.

 What about coloring your hair?
 Is it safe during pregnancy and breastfeeding?
 Unfortunately, the chemicals used in dyes change frequently and there are few studies available to assess safety and/or harm.
 Permanent dyes are applied to the scalp as well as hair and chemicals can be absorbed through the scalp, not to mention inhaled through fumes.
 For this reason, many experts agree to avoid coloring your hair during the first trimester of pregnancy.
 Highlights have been noted as a safer option since the chemicals used do not touch the scalp and the hair is wrapped in foil which contains the fumes.
-Again, more and more eco hair salons can be found; try searching Ecovian or Spa Index.
+Again, more and more eco hair salons can be found; try searching Spa Index.

 Did you know that herbs, vegetables and fruits can also be used to enhance your hair color?
 Try the following: